-- Backyard pools must not be used. - School or community pools that conform to Swimming Canada safety standards.
-Where facilities do not conform to SNC standards for safety, modifications to the rules must be made (for example, where pools are less than the required depth, swimmers start in the water rather than dive from the blocks or deck). - Determine that all facilities are safe for use.
+- Backyard pools must not be used. - School or community swimming pool. - Determine that all facilities are safe for use.
 Students must be encouraged to report facility problems to the Coach. - Pool deck must be kept clear of obstacles and excess water.